nandish21594/ATiML-Project-2020/ProjectCode/sentiment_analysis/README.md

 Preprocess.py: Contains only one dummy method, methods for preprocesssing can be added here later

 To run the code:
-Place all files in same root folder and run python Starter.py
+Place all files in same root folder
+Update the dataset folder path that contains html file in Starter.py at line #52 Run python Starter.py